Background pattern

 Win Medica Α.Ε.

-At the beginning of treatment, the healthcare professional will help you with your first injection.
-However, it is possible that you and your doctor may decide that you can administer IMULDOSA yourself.
-In this case, they will teach you how to administer IMULDOSA.
-Talk to your doctor if you have any doubts about administering the injections.
+At the start of treatment, your healthcare professional will help you with your first injection.
+However, you and your doctor may decide that you can inject IMULDOSA yourself.
+In this case, they will teach you how to inject IMULDOSA.
+Talk to your doctor if you have any questions about administering the injections.

 • Do not mix IMULDOSA with other injectable liquids.

-• Do not shake the pre-filled syringes of IMULDOSA.
-The medicine may deteriorate if it is shaken vigorously.
+• Do not shake the IMULDOSA pre-filled syringes.
+The medicine may deteriorate if shaken vigorously.
 Do not use the medicine if it has been shaken vigorously.

 Figure 1 shows what the pre-filled syringe looks like.